The full course syllabus is available for download here

 • 40% - 2-hour, essay-type Exam held during Examination Period

-Information on grading standards, essays, and referencing can be found in the ‘History Coursework Guide’ that is available on the History Website (under the ‘Disciplinary Area Forms’ section):
+Information on grading standards, essays, and referencing can be found in the ‘History Coursework Guide’ that is available on the School of Humanities website (under the 'History' section of the ‘For Current Students’ page):

 Weekly Topics and Lecture schedule (provisional)